Rotkiw00/FirstAidApp/README.md

-# FirstAidApp
+# FirstAidApp - [PL] Pierwsza pomoc przedmedyczna
-Study project - mobile app on iOS platform
+Learn how to administer first aid.
+And when you have to, you can help thanks to this app made in Swift !